elmtree-askmo/cloudcannon-app/content/learn/others/what-is-the-cell-theory-and-why-is-it-fundamental-to-cell-biology.md

 url: /learn/others/questions/what-is-the-cell-theory-and-why-is-it-fundamental-to-cell-biology
 score: -1.0
 related_article1:
-    id: 164589
+    id: 164595
-    title: Describe the basic anatomy of a neuron and its role in the nervous system.
+    title: >-
+        What is the function of mitochondria within a cell?
     subject: Others
-    url: /learn/others/questions/describe-the-basic-anatomy-of-a-neuron-and-its-role-in-the-nervous-system
+    url: /learn/others/questions/what-is-the-function-of-mitochondria-within-a-cell
 related_article2:
-    id: 164587
+    id: 164588
+    title: >-
-    title: What are the unique features of microweel cells that differentiate them from real cells?
+        What are some experimental uses of microweel cells in research?
     subject: Others
-    url: /learn/others/questions/what-are-the-unique-features-of-microweel-cells-that-differentiate-them-from-real-cells
+    url: /learn/others/questions/what-are-some-experimental-uses-of-microweel-cells-in-research
 related_article3:
+    id: 164592
+    title: >-
+        What are the primary techniques used in cell biology for studying cells?
+    subject: Others
+    url: /learn/others/questions/what-are-the-primary-techniques-used-in-cell-biology-for-studying-cells
+related_article4:
     id: 164589
+    title: >-
-    title: Describe the basic anatomy of a neuron and its role in the nervous system.
+        Describe the basic anatomy of a neuron and its role in the nervous system.
     subject: Others
     url: /learn/others/questions/describe-the-basic-anatomy-of-a-neuron-and-its-role-in-the-nervous-system
-related_article4:
-    id: 164597
-    title: What are the key considerations in designing an experiment for biological research?
-    subject: Others
-    url: /learn/others/questions/what-are-the-key-considerations-in-designing-an-experiment-for-biological-research
 related_article5:
     id: 164590
+    title: >-
-    title: How do neurons communicate through synaptic transmission?
+        How do neurons communicate through synaptic transmission?
     subject: Others
     url: /learn/others/questions/how-do-neurons-communicate-through-synaptic-transmission
 ---